ryanayo74/ES-Dictionary/README.md

 5. Ryan Ayo - Developer on Javascript

 6. Agaspar Latayada - Documentation and Developer on Mobile Version

-Updates:

-Emilio Tubao - trying to git push
-Bernard Opis  - trying to git